You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 - a deep insight into the world of negotiation and diplomacy and how multilateral institutions operate in the domains of trade and security

-This course is suited to individuals with an interest in contemporary world affairs and a degree in a relevant subject such as European studies, international relations, modern languages, politics, history, economics or sociology.
-It is also a highly relevant master's for those already working in fields such as commerce, trade, industry, teaching or government.
+This course is suited to those with an interest in contemporary world affairs and a degree in a relevant subject such as European studies, international relations, modern languages, politics, history, economics or sociology.
+It is a highly relevant master's if you're already working in field of commerce, trade, industry, teaching or government.

 Qualification and course duration